 After earning her PhD in teaching and learning from the school, Dr. Picower spent three years as a postdoctoral fellow and assistant professor preparing pre-service teachers focused on social justice and antiracism.
 At this time, she also organized with the New York Collective of Radical Educators and the National Teacher Activist Groups to create spaces to bring together educators committed to social justice.

 Complementing more than two decades of teaching experience, Dr. Picower is a member of the American Educational Research Association.
 In 2013, she received the Scholar Activist Award from the Critical Educators for Social Justice special interest group within the organization.
 She has published widely in peer-reviewed academic journals and is the author of Practice What you Teach, co-editor of What’s Race Got to Do with It?
 How Current School Reform Policy Maintains Racial and Economic Inequality and Confronting Racism in Teacher Education: Counternarratives of Critical Practice.
-Her latest book, Reading, Writing and Racism, will be released in January 2021.
+Her latest book, Reading, Writing and Racism, was released in January 2021.